Bayesian computation for high-dimensional Gaussian Graphical Models with spike-and-slab priors: Spike-and-slab priors

 is a spike-and-slab prior \citep{george1993variable}, $g_0^2>0$ is the spike's variance, $g_1^2 > g_0^2$ the slab's variance, and $\theta \in [0,1]$ the slab probability. \cite{Wang2015ScalingIU} designed a block Gibbs sampler that represented a major advance: it is simple to implement and it updates a whole row of $\Omega$ in one iteration.
 There are however two important limitations.
-First, even if the data-generating $\Omega^0$ is very sparse, one must sample from a $p-1$ dimensional Gaussian.
-Second, the update of $\Omega$ is conditional on the spike-and-slab indicators $Z$, which leads to poor mixing if the spike's variance $g_0^2$ is small. \cite{Wang2015ScalingIU} reports that, when $g_0 < 0.01$, the sampler mixes poorly (as occurs in linear regression in \cite{george1993variable}).
+First, even if the data-generating $\Omega^0$ is very sparse, one must sample from a $(p-1)$-dimensional Gaussian.
+Second, the update of $\Omega$ uses a model augmentation with spike-and-slab indicators which leads to poor mixing if the spike's variance $g_0^2$ is small. \cite{Wang2015ScalingIU} reports that, when $g_0 < 0.01$, the sampler mixes poorly (as occurs in regression \cite{george1993variable}).

-Alas, it is desirable to set $g_0=0$, i.e. a discrete spike-and-slab where the spike is a Dirac measure at 0, denoted by $\delta_0(\cdot)$.
-A minimal requirement for Bayesian uncertainty quantification is that $\pi(Z \mid\Y)$ concentrates on the data-generating $Z^0$ as $n \to \infty$.
-However, for any fixed $g_0>0$, the posterior implied by \eqref{eq:prior-cont-offdiag} is provably not consistent, even in linear regression with fixed $p$ \citep{narisetty2014bayesian}.
-Intuitively, for $g_0>0$, small truly non-zero coefficients $\Omega_{ij}^0 \neq 0$ are asymptotically assigned to the spike.
-Figure \ref{fig:comparison-wang-inf-1} provides an illustration where the true positive rate and the average $\pi(Z_{ij}=1 \mid \Y)$ for truly non-zero coefficients are smaller under the continuous spike-and-slab compared with the discrete version.
-Figure \ref{fig:comparison-wang-inf-2} also illustrates that if one decreases $g_0$ from 0.05 to $10^{-6}$, MCMC mixing deteriorates significantly.
-See Section \ref{app:simulation-figure} for further details.